Stop Press: Just launched - My new eBook - Beginner's Guide to Growing your Own Vegetables in Cyprus

-Cyprus may have gorgeous weather most of the time but Cyprus gardening is not easy.
+Cyprus may have gorgeous weather most of the time but gardening here is not easy.
 While we have generally mild conditions in the winter months, the intense heat of summer literally fries many plants, making a productive vegetable garden a real challenge.

 Plants in Cyprus grow ten times faster than anything you may have grown in the UK.